openbohemians/fhs2/README.md

       mary/
       tom/
     /data/
-      ... ditto ...
+      ...
     /home/
+      ...
+    /tmp/
-      ... ditto ...
+      ...

-We do not worry about have an alternate `tmp` directory to link to the `all` entry, as we have done with `etc` and `var` b/c in the case of tmp, it does not matter so much.
+It is not necessary to have an alternate `tmp` directory to link to the `all` entry, as we have done with `etc` and `var` b/c in the case of tmp, it does not matter so much.
 Nonetheless we recommend using `/tmp/all` and `/tmp/$USER` instead of `tmp` in applications.

 To make it clear how this effects the general structure of the system, consider how it would alter XDG Base Directory environment variables.